-To demonstrate the control scheme we utilize a two-level-system model, characterized by an $\mathfrak{su}$(2) algebra.
-Similarly, the analysis can be straightforwardly generalized to any system described by the same algebra and a Hamiltonian of the form Eq. \eqref{eq:Ham_TLS}.
-For instance, the four level system described in Refs. \cite{feldmann2003quantum,kosloff2002discrete,turkpencce2019coupled,peng2018influences}.
-The present study originated from our previous analysis of the shortcut to equilibration (STE) of a Harmonic oscillator \cite{dann2019shortcut}.
-These control schemes have common properties: in both models the fast protocols are characterized by an overshoot with respect to the final control frequency.
+To demonstrate the control scheme, we utilized a two-level-system model, characterized by an $\mathfrak{su}$(2) algebra.
+Similarly, the analysis can be straightforwardly generalized to any system described by the same algebra and a Hamiltonian of the form of Eq. \eqref{eq:Ham_TLS}, such as, the four level system described in Refs. \cite{feldmann2003quantum,kosloff2002discrete,turkpencce2019coupled,peng2018influences}.
+The present study originated from our previous analysis of the shortcut to equilibration (STE) of a harmonic oscillator \cite{dann2019shortcut}.
+These control schemes have common properties: in both models, the fast protocols are characterized by overshoot with respect to the final control frequency.
 Furthermore, the thermodynamic cost shows a similar trend.
 In this study, we explored additional control protocols, extending the applicability of the control scheme.
-We show that the control allows for non-equilibrium initial Gibbs states.
-Moreover, adding additional fast unitary transformations at initial and final time, allows to extend the control to a broad family of states containing the same initial and final entropies.
-Another surprising result, is a protocol which leads to a final state colder than the bath ($T_f<T_B$).
-At first glance, this seems like a violation of thermodynamic principles, as this cannot be achieved under adiabatic driving.
-However, the fast driving generates conditions analogous to a power driven refrigerator, where heat is pumped from the two-level-system to the thermal bath by consuming external power.
-The mechanism requires generation of coherence which dissipation to the bath generates entropy, that compensates the negative entropy change of the system.
-We emphasis that this cold state is a transient.
+We showed that the control allows for non-equilibrium initial Gibbs states.
+Moreover, adding additional fast unitary transformations at initial and final times, allowed extending the control to a broad family of states containing the same initial and final entropies.
+Another surprising result is a protocol that leads to a final state that is colder than the bath ($T_f<T_B$).
+At first glance, this seems like a violation of thermodynamic principles, as it cannot be achieved under adiabatic driving.
+However, the fast driving generates conditions analogous to a power-driven refrigerator, where heat is pumped from the two-level-system to the thermal bath by consuming external power.
+The mechanism requires generation of coherence whose dissipation to the bath generates entropy, the latter compensating for the negative entropy change of the system.
+We emphasize that this cold state is transient.

-Experimental realization of quantum heat engines have emerged recently \cite{rossnagel2016single}.
+Experimental realization of quantum heat engines has emerged recently \cite{rossnagel2016single}.
 The platform employed in these experiments includes various controlled quantum systems.
-The protocols introduced above can be directly employed in the current devices to realize quantum heat engines at finite time.
-Particularly, these protocols can be used to realize a quantum Carnot engine with a qubit as a working medium \cite{von2019spin}.
+The protocols introduced above can be directly employed in the current devices to realize quantum heat engines at finite times.
+In particular, these protocols can be used to realize a quantum Carnot engine with a qubit as a working medium \cite{von2019spin}.